Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Preliminaries

 \begin{theorem}[\cite{Barto_2012}] Let $\struct{A}$ be a finite relational structure.
 If $\struct{A}$ does not pp-construct $\struct{K}_3$, then $\Pol(\struct{A})$ contains a cyclic operation. \end{theorem}

 A \emph{pseudo-version} of a height-1 identity $s \approx t$ is of the form $\alpha \circ s \approx \beta \circ t$ for fresh unary function symbols $\alpha$ and $\beta$.
 An example is the pseudo-Siggers identity from Conjecture~\ref{conj:bodirsky_pinsker}.
-This definition naturally extends to height-1 conditions.
+Allowing for different unary symbols in different identities, this definition naturally extends to height-1 conditions.

+We extend the notion of a polymorphism to PCSP templates $(\struct{S}_1,\struct{S}_2)$ in the usual way: a \emph{polymorphism} of $(\struct{S}_1,\struct{S}_2)$ is a homomorphism from a finite power of $\struct{S}_1$ to $\struct{S}_2$; we denote by $\Pol(\struct{S}_1,\struct{S}_2)$ the set (minion) of all such polymorphisms.
+Also the satisfaction of height-1 conditions can be generalized to the PCSP setting in a straightforward manner.
+The same is not true for nested identities, because the composition of polymorphisms between different structures is not defined.